Kanteletar

-Kanteletar is a collection of Finnish folk poetry compiled by Elias Lönnrot.
+Kanteletar is a collection of Finnish folk poetry compiled by 19th-century Finnish linguist Elias Lönnrot.
 It is considered to be a sister collection to the Finnish national epic Kalevala.
 The poems of Kanteletar are based on the trochaic tetrameter, generally referred to as "Kalevala metre".

 The name consists of the base word kantele (a Finnish zither-like instrument) and the feminising morpheme -tar and can be roughly interpreted as "maiden of the kantele" or "zither-daughter", a kind of muse.

 History

 Kanteletar was published in 1840 under the name Kanteletar taikka Suomen Kansan Wanhoja Lauluja ja Wirsiä ("Kanteletar or Old Songs and Hymns of the Finnish People").
 Lönnrot got the foundation for the collection on his journeys in 1838 after he met rune singer Mateli Kuivalatar on the banks of the Koitere.
 The poems sung by Kuivalatar were recorded in Lönnrot's notes.

 Kanteletar consists of three books.
 The first book includes 238 lyrical poems which Lönnrot named Yhteisiä Lauluja or "Common Songs".
 These songs are divided into four sections: common themes, for a wedding crowd, shepherds, and children.
 The second book contains 354 lyrical poems which was called Erityisiä Lauluja or "Special Songs".
 These songs are divided as songs for girls, women, boys and men.
 There are 60 historic poems, romances, legends, ballads and lyrical epic poems in the third book, which is called Virsi-Lauluja or "Hymns".
 There are 24 new poems in the preface.

 Lönnrot's third edition of Kanteletar in 1887 had the third book revised in full, as it contained 137 poems.
 Later editions adhered to the original printing with the exception of 10 poems which were taken from the third book as an appendix.

 The lyrical poetry of Kanteletar comes, for the most part, from Finnish Karelia.
-In his forward, Lönnrot makes note of Lieksa, Ilomantsi, Kitee, Tohmajärvi, Sortavala, Jaakkima and Kurkijoki as places where he traveled.
+In his foreword, Lönnrot makes note of Lieksa, Ilomantsi, Kitee, Tohmajärvi, Sortavala, Jaakkima and Kurkijoki as places where he traveled.
 The poems of the third book have generally been collected from Russia and Karelia.